unbit/uwsgi-docs/tutorials/heroku_ruby.rst

 the last command will create a new heroku application (you can check it on the web dashboard).

-Next step is creating our Gemfile (this file containes the gem required by the application)
+Next step is creating our Gemfile (this file contains the gem required by the application)

 .. code-block:: rb